 My very long absence was both intended and unintended.
 I’ve received many emails and messages asking about where I am.
 Explaining all that has occurred over these several months will be quite difficult because a lot has happened.
 Some of it good and some of it tear-inducing, to say the least.

 You know, writing a cookbook has kept me on my toes when it comes to writing; however, I’m a little unsure of where to begin.
 It’s difficult to condense so many months into a few pages and to talk about profiteroles.
 During my lengthy vanish, I’ve experienced a lot– confusion, love, loss of love, and battles with life that will always be remembered.
 But I guess that’s life, isn’t it?
 Life is about experiencing all of these things and more.
 And if you haven’t experienced such things, you’re not living.
 And living is so important.
 Things like profiteroles help us get through life, though.

 Over the past several months, I’ve sat down to write this entry more times than I can honestly remember.
 And during each occasion, I immediately poured my feelings onto the page at a rate comparable to that of any deafening cataract.
 For some reason, I’ve always felt it’s necessary for me to keep my prose somewhat jovial on this blog.
-I mean, I like to wax and wane poetic about cakes and bagels and now: profiteroles.After all, I call this my “happy place.”
+I mean, I like to wax and wane poetic about cakes and now: profiteroles.After all, I call this my “happy place.”
 Or I like to think of it as such, anyway.

 However, a friend reminded me several months ago that sometimes, “we just need to let it out.”
 Who knew that what started off as an “I doubt anyone is going to notice this, but I just need a happy place” sort of blog, has turned into something visited by more than just my best friends, where I pour out my feelings for the entire world to see?
 I guess it’s only natural for these things to happen eventually, or maybe it only is for me . . .